Policy and Procedures against Harassment, Discrimination, and Retaliation in Employment

 Fordham also recognizes that members of its community may serve dual roles.
 For example, a graduate student may have roles as both a student and an employee.
 If an individual serves in multiple roles at the University, their report will be processed based on their primary relationship with the University with respect to the facts and circumstances at issue.

 Fordham University, in its sole discretion, shall determine by whom any particular claim should be investigated and resolved.
-Human Resources retains the right to refer any matter involving academic issues or affairs to the Department of Student Affairs and/or the appropriate academic unit for investigation and resolution.
+Human Resources will refer matters involving academic issues and affairs to the Department of Student Affairs and/or the appropriate academic unit for investigation and resolution.

 Where Does this Policy Apply

-This policy also covers conduct taking place off-campus to the extent that: (1) it becomes necessary to protect the safety of employees, students, visitors, or other members of the Fordham community; or (2) the conduct interferes with or limits any person’s employment or impacts a student’s ability to participate in or benefit from the University’s educational programs and activities.
+This policy also covers conduct that occurs off-campus to the extent that: (1) it becomes necessary to protect the safety of employees, students, visitors, or other members of the Fordham community; or (2) the conduct interferes with or limits any person’s employment or impacts a student’s ability to participate in or benefit from the University’s educational programs and activities.

-1. Protected Category: An individual’s sex, gender, race, color, national origin, alienage or citizenship status, religion, pregnancy, age, sexual orientation, disability, marital status, gender identity/expression, status as a victim of domestic violence, military status, veteran status, caregiver status, an individual’s genetic information, or any other category protected by federal, state, or local laws.
+1. Protected Category: the basis of actual or perceived sex, gender, race, color, national origin, alienage or citizenship status, ancestry, religion, creed, pregnancy, age, sexual orientation, disability, marital status, gender identity/expression (including sex stereotyping, gender expression, and perceived identity), status as a victim of domestic violence, military status, veteran status, caregiver or parental status, arrest records, an individual’s genetic information, weight and height, or any other category protected by federal, state, or local laws.